Lea Bridge roundabout (part of Cycleway 23)

 - 13 March 2023 - begin on site (lane closures and traffic management)

-- 1 April to 20 October 2023 - main works on the roundabout in phases focusing on one 'arm' of the roundabout at a time beginning with pedestrian crossing islands first and then the four outer corners in sequence (southwest corner, northwest, southeast and finally northeast)
+- 1 April 2023 to 9 January 2024 (previously October 2023) - main works on the roundabout in phases focusing on one 'arm' of the roundabout at a time beginning with pedestrian crossing islands first and then the four outer corners in sequence (southwest corner, northwest, southeast and finally northeast)

 The most disruptive phase of our work will be in the summer school holidays when the BSix Sixth form college is closed and there are fewer vehicles on the road, and after the holy month of Ramadan (between March-April) which will see many worshippers using the mosque.